Salk Institute for Biological Studies: Establishing the institute

+Jonas Salk founded the institute in 1963 in the San Diego neighborhood of La Jolla.
+Salk believed that the institution would help new and upcoming scientists along in their careers, as he said himself, "I thought how nice it would be if a place like this existed and I was invited to work there."
 Many supporters, in particular the National Foundation, "helped him build his dream of a research complex for the investigation of biological phenomena 'from cell to society'."
-Called the Salk Institute for Biological Studies, it opened in 1963 in the San Diego neighborhood of La Jolla.
-Salk believed that the institution would help new and upcoming scientists along in their careers, as he said himself, "I thought how nice it would be if a place like this existed and I was invited to work there."

 In 1966, Salk described his "ambitious plan for the creation of a kind of Socratic academy where the supposedly alienated two cultures of science and humanism will have a favorable atmosphere for cross-fertilization."
 Author and journalist Howard Taubman explained:

 The New York Times, in a 1980 article celebrating the 25th anniversary of the Salk vaccine, described the current workings at the facility:

 At the institute, a magnificent complex of laboratories and study units set on a bluff overlooking the Pacific, Dr. Salk holds the titles of founding director and resident fellow.
 His own laboratory group is concerned with the immunologic aspects of cancer and the mechanisms of autoimmune disease, such as multiple sclerosis, in which the immune system attacks the body's own tissues.

 In an interview about his future hopes at the institute, he said, "In the end, what may have more significance is my creation of the institute and what will come out of it, because of its example as a place for excellence, a creative environment for creative minds."

 Francis Crick, codiscoverer of the structure of the DNA molecule, was a leading professor at the institute until his death in 2004.

 The institute also served as the basis for Bruno Latour and Steve Woolgar's 1979 book Laboratory Life: The Construction of Scientific Facts.

 Architecture

 The Salk Institute, La Jolla, California (1959–1965) was to be a campus composed of three clusters: meeting and conference areas, living quarters, and laboratories.
 Only the laboratory cluster, consisting of two parallel blocks enclosing a water garden, was built.
 The two laboratory blocks frame a long view of the Pacific Ocean, accentuated by a thin linear fountain that seems to reach for the horizon.
-It is "arguably the defining work" of the architect.

 The campus was designed by Louis Kahn.
 Salk had sought a beautiful campus in order to draw the best researchers in the world.
-Salk and Kahn — having both descended from Russian-Jewish parents that had immigrated to the United States — had a deeper connection than just partners of an architectural project.
 The original buildings of the Salk Institute were designated a historical landmark in 1991.
 The entire 27 acre site was deemed eligible by the California Historical Resources Commission in 2006 for listing in the US National Register of Historic Places.
+It is "arguably the defining work" of Kahn.